czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 debtor / creditor nation are accounting problems, not determining prosperity.

 FALLACY: foreign investors would carry off much of their national wealth, leaving the local population poorer
-REFUTATION: Americans ought to be some of the poorest people in the world, but no.
-The reason for that prosperity is that economic transactions are not a zero-sum activity.
+REFUTATION: Americans ought to be some of the poorest people in the world, but no. The reason for that prosperity is that economic transactions are not a zero-sum activity.

 FALLACY: multinational corporations profit by “exploiting” workers in the Third World.
 REFUTATION: why does the vast majority of American investments in other countries go to richer countries, where high wage rates must be paid

-Moreover, even within poor countries, the very poorest people are typically those with the least contact with multinational corporations, often because they are located away from the ports and other business centers.
+Moreover, even within poor countries, the very poorest people are typically those with the least contact with multinational corporations, due to distance
 But, in the modern industrial world at least, imperialism has seldom been a major source of international transfers of wealth.

 ------> FOREIGN AID

-- but in other cases foreign aid simply enables the existing politicians in power to enrich themselves through graft a
 - foreign aid has encouraged many countries to set up government-run enterprises that have failed, or to create palaces, plazas or other things meant to impress on-lookers
 - What needed to be rebuilt in Europe was physical capital.
 What needed to be created in much of the Third World was more human capital.

-- Another phrase that presupposes an outcome which may or may not in fact materialize is the term “developing nations” for poorer nations, who may or may not be developing as fast as more prosperous nations, and in a number of cases have actually retrogressed economically over the years.
+- “developing nations” for poorer nations, who may or may not be developing as fast as more prosperous nations, and in a number of cases have actually retrogressed economically over the years.

-In short, many poor countries have already created substantial amounts of physical wealth that is not legally recognized,

-But the property rights system which makes this possible has not been as accessible to ordinary people in Third World countries
+In short, many poor countries have already created substantial amounts of physical wealth that is not legally recognized, But the property rights system which makes this possible has not been as accessible to ordinary people in Third World countries

 FACT: But an estimated 90 percent of the wealth transfers to poorer nations from the United States takes the form of private philanthropic donations, business investments or remittances from citizens

 ----> INTL MONETARY SYSTEM
 Where millions of dollars are invested overseas, the stability of the various currencies is urgently important.
 STRONG VS WEAK CURRENCY

 A “strong” currency means that the prices of exports from countries which use that currency have risen in price to people in other countries.
 FACT: When Norway’s krone rose in value relative to Sweden’s krona, Norwegians living near the border of Sweden crossed over the border and saved 40 percent buying a load of groceries in Sweden.

-Currency can rise / fall at same time

 INTL DISPARITIES IN WEALTH
 - Was there ever any realistic chance that the nations of the world would have had similar prospects of economic development?

-TAKEAWAY: The larger point here is that the effect of different geographic factors, such as sunshine and rain, cannot be considered in isolation, because their interactions are crucial and their timing is crucial.
+TAKEAWAY: The larger point here is that the effect of different geographic factors, such as sunshine and rain, cannot be considered in isolation, because their interactions and timing is crucial.

-shallow vs deep harbors

 LESSON: To the direct economic benefits created by low transport costs on navigable waterways must be added the value of greater human capital resulting from exposure to a wider cultural universe that includes the products, technology and ideas of countries around the world.
 POPULATIONS and IMPERIALISM

 - poverty / famine have been far more common in thinly populated regions
 - Spain looted through imperialism, but didn't use riches to improve itself

 Takeaway: interactions of the physical world with changing human knowledge and varied human cultures which help determine economic outcomes.

--Knowledge advanced, did more substances become natural resources unpredictably, changing advantages of different regions.
+- Knowledge advanced, did more substances become natural resources unpredictably, changing advantages of different regions.
 - when modern transportation and communications penetrate that isolation, old cultures may not vanish

-- Whether the payments received by those who contributed in these ways were unnecessarily large is a question answered by whether those same contributions are available from others at a lower cost.
+- Whether the payments received by those who contributed in these ways were unnecessarily large is a question; answered by whether those same contributions are available from others at a lower cost.
 - Physically identical things are often sold for different prices, usually because of accompanying conditions that are quite different.
 - Price differences reflect differences in inventory costs, cost of land of store, ...
 - Customer costs measured in shopping time varies...